CZ-NIC/fred-docs/Glossary.rst

       For example: `request to block an object in the Czech Registry
       <https://www.nic.cz/whois/block-object/?language=en>`_

+   Registrable object
+      A data object managed by the Registry that can be registered and modified by registrars.
+There are four types: domains, contacts, nssets, and keysets.

+      They are also called *managed objects* in the EPP.

    Registrant
       Registrant is the contact which is assigned as the domain owner;
       also called the holder.